-Today, applications of Digital Twin are widely used across many industries.
-Providing accurate virtual representations of objects as well as simulations of operational processes, applications of Digital Twin enable various businesses to promptly identify areas for innovation and improve business processes and performance.
-Among digital twin examples are Product Digital Twin, Component Digital Twin, and Performance Digital Twin, all used for the visualization of objects and processes, be they single or more complex.
+Today Digital Twin applications are widely used across many industries.
+Providing accurate virtual representations of objects and simulations of operational processes, applications of Digital Twin enable various businesses to promptly identify areas for innovation and improve business processes and performance.
+Among the digital twin examples are Product Digital Twin, Component Digital Twin, and Performance Digital Twin, all used to visualize objects and processes, be they single or more complex.

 Digital Twin is a virtual replica of a real-world asset.
 A real-time digital representation of a physical item is achieved due to the constant data transmission, which allows the virtual object to exist simultaneously with the physical one.